 How to Improve This Email Pitch

 Our live-or-die advice: Don’t waste your time contacting the same business multiple times that wouldn’t use your service or product.
 Figure out who your target customer is and focus on email pitches that resonate with them specifically.
-Try to build a relationship with them first, before you sell.

 Email Pitch No. 4: Wanting a Phone Call